-In August 2021, WhatsApp's Privacy Policy mistakes cost the company EUR 225 million.
-And in January 2022, Google had to pay 90 million EUR for violating the procedure consent for using cookies.
-The United States Federal Trade Commission (FTC) is threatening to fine Facebook more than $22.5 million for breaching its Privacy Policy and sharing personal data with Cambridge Analytica during a US election.
-In October 2018, Facebook was fined $644 million for leaking the user's data.
+In August 2021, WhatsApp's Privacy Policy had mistakes, which cost the company EUR 225 million in fines.
+In January 2022, Google had to pay 90 million EUR for violating the procedure consent for using cookies.
+The United States Federal Trade Commission (FTC) is threatening to fine Facebook more than $22.5 million for breaching its Privacy Policy and sharing personal data with Cambridge Analytica during a US Presidential election.
+In October 2018, Facebook was fined $644 million for leaking user's data.

 E-commerce received the highest number of GDPR and CCPA violation fines in 2021.
-The Social Networking industry takes second place for receiving fines; the Technology sphere is in third place on this list.
+The Social Networking industry takes second place for receiving fines while the Technology sphere is in third place on this list.

-In the article IT lawyers explain how to avoid penalties and IT product blocking, how to draw up a Privacy Policy for the website or the mobile application to comply with the requirements of GDPR, CCPA and other acts and regulations in the sphere of privacy and data protection.
+In the article IT lawyers explain how to avoid penalties and IT product blocking and how to draw up a Privacy Policy for the website or the mobile application to comply with the requirements of GDPR, CCPA and other acts and regulations in the sphere of privacy and data protection.

 What is a Privacy Policy on a website or app?

-The Privacy Policy is a legal agreement that explains what personal data you collect for the website or app from the visitors/users, the purposes for this, and how you process and operate with and protect this data.
+The Privacy Policy is a legal agreement that explains what personal data you collect for the website or app from the visitors/users, the purposes for collection, and how you process, operate, and protect this data.

 Why is it necessary to have the Privacy Policy?